 Over the years, this has been expanded and now there are over 200 plaques dedicated to authors who have a connection with Vilnius and even those from around the globe.

 This colourful and quirky Bohemian project is easily accessible on foot from the Old Town and is a fantastic photo spot.

 Literatu Street is open to the public, is FREE to visit, and accessible 24 hours a day

 One of my favourite parts of Vilnius has to be the Free Republic of Užupis.
 Užupis means “beyond the River” and is named after Vilnia River.

 Years ago, this district was mostly inhabited by the Jewish community.
 Sadly, during the Holocaust, a lot of them were deported or killed in concentration camps.

-This meant that the houses in the area were all together abandoned and were taken over by the homeless, prostitutes, drunks and criminals.
+This meant that the houses in the area were altogether abandoned and were taken over by the homeless, prostitutes, drunks, and criminals.